- June 17, 2021

 "Thirty Minute Nightmare" is a first-person survival horror experience, offering a choice between modern and classic 90's PSX-style graphics.
 Players must navigate through dark, atmospheric environments filled with eerie sounds and menacing enemies.
 The game features a short but intense story, perfect for those seeking a condensed horror adventure.
 Evil lurks behind every corner in this immersive, horror-filled dreamscape.

-- The game is very short, often completed in under 30 minutes, which can lead to disappointment given its title.
+- The game is very short, with many players completing it in under 30 minutes, which can lead to disappointment.

-- Gameplay can feel repetitive and lacks depth, with enemies being easy to defeat and minimal challenge throughout.
+- Gameplay can feel repetitive and lacks complexity, with enemies being easy to defeat and minimal challenge.

 music

-8 mentions Positive Neutral NegativeThe music in the game is widely praised for creating a tense and immersive atmosphere, effectively enhancing the sense of impending doom.
-However, some users noted that the volume can be excessively loud at times, and there is a desire for a downloadable soundtrack.
-Overall, the soundtrack significantly contributes to the game's ambiance, despite minor frustrations with its implementation.
+16 mentions Positive Neutral NegativeThe music in the game is widely praised for creating a tense and immersive atmosphere, effectively enhancing the sense of impending doom, especially during critical moments.
+However, some players noted that the volume can be excessively loud at times, and the absence of a volume slider is a drawback.
+Overall, the soundtrack is considered a standout feature, with many expressing a desire for it to be available as downloadable content.

 “Despite the waning immersion and slightly mounting frustration during this part, the developer managed to maintain a tense, suspenseful ambiance thanks to the thrilling music that he chose for the entire project.”